ajeeshpu/vgulp-jekyll/_posts/2014-01-24-binary-bum-at-gulpmag.markdown

 ---

-The GulpMag is for all you thirsty blokes but what goes on hence is my own shoutout about discovering probably the most exciting blogging platform that can be set up free and easily on github. *Enter jekyll , gh-pages and Githib*.
+The GulpMag is for all you thirsty blokes but what goes on hence is my own shoutout about discovering probably the most exciting blogging platform that can be set up free and easily on github. *Enter jekyll , gh-pages and Github*.
 From the bottom of my heart if there is heaven anywhere on earth it is here at Github, Github, Github.

 This is our first attempt to host a blog by ourselves for Vgulp.
 We felt we needed it because we could not really